Kiswelrg/ip-reporter/README.md

 ## Usage
 1. run start.sh and start_checkip.sh after changing file dirs in scripts.
-2. replace 'your internect connection name' with yours after command nmcli c up ...
+2. replace 'YourPPPoeName' with yours after command nmcli c up, it is the pppoe connection name created in your linux.

+## Platform
+linux